pulumi/docs/how-to/cicd-with-travis.md

 ### Pulumi init and stack select

-The same script does the following:
+The script also does the following:
 - Runs `pulumi init` to initialize the local Pulumi workspace.
-- Runs `pulumi stack` to select the desired Cloud Stack.
+- Runs `pulumi stack` to select the desired managed stack.

 ### Pulumi preview and update

 To update your program, all you need to do is run `pulumi update`.
 However for production environments, it is recommended you run `pulumi preview` first.

-`pulumi preview` executes the Pulumi program but doesn't modify any cloud resources.
+The command `pulumi preview` executes the Pulumi program but doesn't modify any cloud resources.
 By running `pulumi preview` before updating, you can safely check for certain classes of runtime error.

 That's it!
 The next time Travis starts a "push" job for the "master" or "production" branch,